 - implementing prior learning assessments to award credit for knowledge gained outside of education and training programs, such as through work experience

-Who provides it?
+Who provides accelerated learning?
 Colleges, sometimes in partnership with community-based organizations.

-Why is it important?
+Why is accelerated learning important?
 Adult learners who need additional education and training to succeed in the workforce may have difficulty completing traditional college or training programs.
-These programs may take too long for adult learners to complete to be worth their investment of time, not focused enough on specific occupational skills that lead to employment and require in-person training during times that overlap with work and family responsibilities.
-Accelerated learning aims to address these issues by both shortening the amount of time required and making program better match student schedules and priorities.
+These programs may take too long for adult learners to complete to be worth their time investment, and they may not be focused enough on specific occupational skills that lead to employment and require in-person training during times that overlap with work and family responsibilities.
+Accelerated learning aims to address these issues by both shortening the amount of time required and making programs that better match student schedules and priorities.